 This 30-minute Beet Borscht Soup Recipe is a simplified version of the classic Russian Borscht.
 The soup is so healthy and loaded with vegetables in a delicious soup base.
 Beets with cabbage and potatoes with herbs and seasonings – so GOOD!

-This version of borscht soup is going to become a new favorite, my sister-in-law Kristen introduced me to this version.
+My sister-in-law Kristen introduced me to this version of borscht and once you try it, it is going to become a new favorite with you as well.
 Not only is it so much easier to make, but it also tastes just as wonderful as the traditional version!
 The combination of beets with potatoes, carrots, pepper, celery and of course cabbage makes for an amazing soup.
 It’s packed with nutrients and vitamins from all the vegetables.

 what goes into a beet soup-